Azertuche96/FirstWebsite/README.md

-# FirstWebsite
+# firstWebsite
-Project for Web Design 1
+project for web design 1